 Baidu PPC is a Pay-Per-Click ad that appears on the top of Baidu search engine results pages.
 It is a form of Search Engine Marketing (SEM).
 Baidu PPC is the most effective and fastest way to reach your audience and is the advertising most used.

-To run a campaign, you need to open an account, set up an ad, target your niche’s keywords, and bid them until your brand stands out sufficiently in the search engine.
-Every time users click on your ads, you will pay a fee (CPC, cost-per-click) and it can be extremely precise in targeting (gender, age, location, interests, etc.) of your audience.
-Usually, brands need to spend around $1500-$3000 to launch their campaign, this because the average CPC on Baidu is around $0.5-$1.00
+To run a campaign, you need to open an account, set up an ad, target your niche’s keywords, and bid on them until your brand stands out sufficiently in the search engine.
+Every time users click on your ads, you will pay a fee (CPC, cost-per-click) and it can be extremely precise in targeting (gender, age, location, interests, etc.) your audience.
+Usually, brands need to spend around $1500-$3000 to launch their campaign, because the average CPC on Baidu is around $0.5-$1.00

-Along with Baidu PPC, which gives immediate visibility thanks to the paid ads, brands should also take care of the SEO.
-SEO makes their brand rank high organically in the first pages of search results.
-This means that they need to invest in fully optimised content, starting with web pages to ending with blog articles, and continuously updating the website.
+Along with Baidu PPC, which gives immediate visibility thanks to paid ads, brands should also take care of the SEO.
+SEO makes their brand rank high organically on the first pages of search results.
+This means that they need to invest in fully optimized content, starting with web pages to ending with blog articles, and continuously updating the website.
 Using essential keywords helps the ranking higher and higher on search results.
 But compared to PPC, this will require a lot of time before seeing excellent results.

 Baidu keyword research

 For both Baidu PPC and SEO, keyword selection is vital.
-You cannot pick random keywords, or what those are thought to be the most generically searched for by internet users.
+You cannot pick random keywords, or what those that are thought to be the most generically searched for by internet users.
 You should do meticulous research if you want to reach a vast audience.